Getting the COVID-19 vaccination

 - sign a consent form

-You can say ‘no’ if you don’t want the vaccination.
+You can say ‘no’ if you do not want the vaccination.

 How much does COVID-19 vaccination cost?